aurumsoftware/arMultiselect/README.md

 #AngularJS Dropdown Multiselect

-This package was forked from https://github.com/dotansimha/angularjs-dropdown-multiselect and the only differences from the original are:
+This package was forked from https://github.com/semeano/ng-dropdown-multiselect and the only differences from the original are:

-- Option (enableNewItem) to show a field to add a new item to the collection, and the respective event call (onNewItemAdd);
-- Option (alwaysOpened) to leave the menu always opened;
-- When an item isn't selected, it shows a "cross" glyphicon;
-- 'active' class added to the main container so you know when the dropdown list is opened or not (only if you don't use the alwaysOpened setting);
-- Option (noSeparators) to do not show separators;
-- Added classes (icon-check and icon-uncheck) for the check and uncheck glyphicons, if you don't want to use bootstrap (only for the menu items);
-- Option (enableEditItem) to enable editing and remove of the items.
-Also added 2 new events: onItemRemove and onIteOption to enable inline editing and removing items.
-You can also use different icons, just use 'icon-pencil' for the edit button and 'icon-trash' for the delete button.
+- you can chose use font-awsome or glyphicon(default).

 ###Install

-    bower install ng-dropdown-multiselect --save
+    bower install ac-dropdown-multiselect --save

 <div>